BrightChanges/Unit-1/Unit1.md

 ![](computer%20diagram.jpg)

 Fig.3.
-Picture of general computer diagram
+Picture of general computer diagram (created by Computer Science's G11 of ISAK Japan in 2020)

 Explanations: